 Labor Management: MES can be a component of labor management to track who worked where and on what from when to when.

-There are some clear signs that indicate whether or not you are in need of MES.
+There are some clear signs that indicate whether or not you are in need of more than a traditional MES.
 These include a lack of data (visibility), data that's too late, failing to meet production schedules, and an inability to trace materials.
 Let's take a deeper dive into each of these points below.